tarun91vas/go-examples/README.md

 - **custom-file-server**: A basic static file server without using built in functionalities like `FileServer` and `ServeFile`.
 - **basic-template**: Demonstrates use of `New`, `Parse` and `Execute` function of string template.
 - **json-request-response**: Dealing with json request and responses in http.
+- **basic-http-middleware**: The simplest implementation of a middlware using a wrapper function.

 #### How to add a snippet
 - Create a directory inside `src/` representing name of snippet i.e helloworld